15 days from Remich to BudapestOverview

 This afternoon board your river cruise vessel docked on the Moselle River.
 Before dinner, meet your crew at a welcome reception.
 The Moselle River is some 312 miles long, rising in the Vosges Mountains of northeastern France and entering Germany at Trier.
 (D)Day 2 Trier, Germany.

-Enjoy another pleasant morning of sailing, and before lunch, attend an ONBOARD LECTURE to learn more about the European Union.
-In the early afternoon, arrive in medieval Bamberg, former residence of one of Germany’s most powerful imperial dynasties and today a UNESCO World Heritage Site.
+Enjoy another pleasant morning of sailing before you arrive in medieval Bamberg in the early afternoon.
+The town is the former residence of one of Germany’s most powerful imperial dynasties and today a UNESCO World Heritage Site.
 Your included GUIDED WALK takes in its historic center, with the great 13th-century Romanesque cathedral and the fascinating Altes Rathaus (Old Town Hall)—built on an island in the middle of the Regnitz River when the bishop refused to give the townspeople land for a town hall!
 (B,L,D)Day 8 Nuremberg.
 Excursion to Munich.

 This morning, dock in Passau.
 Uniquely located where the Inn, Ilz, and Danube Rivers converge, Passau is a maze of narrow cobblestone streets lined with beautiful patrician houses.
 St. Stephen’s Cathedral, a masterpiece of Italian baroque architecture, houses one of the world’s largest church organs with 17,774 pipes.
 Take in the highlights on the included GUIDED WALK.
-Then, sail to Linz, Austria’s third-largest town, which lies on both banks of the Danube and is an important industrial town and busy river port.
-Alternatively, choose from several full-day optional excursions: to Salzburg to see some of the Sound of Music sights; the popular “Romantic Austria” tour; or to ?eský Krumlov in the Czech Republic, a UNESCO World Heritage Site.
-Rejoin the ship in Linz.
-(B,L,D)Day 12 Melk–Vienna.
+Alternatively, choose from several full-day optional excursions while your ship continues to sail into Austria.
+Rejoin your vessel in the late afternoon.
+(B,L,D)Day 12 Melk, Austria–Vienna.

 Once the center of the mighty Habsburg Empire, Austria’s magical capital on the blue Danube is a showcase of gilded architecture.
 This is home to the lavish Hofburg Imperial Palace complex with its Vienna Boys’ Choir and dazzling Lipizzaner stallions; the neo-renaissance Vienna Opera House; and awe-inspiring St. Stephen’s Cathedral—plus, countless other sights shown to you by your Local Guide during your included CITY TOUR.
 Shop in the delightful pedestrian Kärntnerstrasse, and be sure to take a break and enjoy a piece of decadent Sachertorte or Apfelstrudel in one of the classic Viennese coffee houses, historic institutions that helped shape Viennese culture!
 In the late afternoon, leave Vienna for Budapest.
 (B,L,D)Day 14 Budapest, Hungary.